Ishanx22/Quiz-Wiz/README.md

 ## Features

-✨ Simplify & Summarize – Instantly simplify or summarize any selected text.
+✨ Simplify & Quiz-ify – Instantly simplify, summarize, or turn any selected text or page into a quiz.

-⚡ One-Click Magic – Just highlight, right-click, and get results in seconds.
+⚡ One-Click Magic – Highlight text or use the whole page, right-click, and get quizzes in seconds.

-📝 Smart & Clear – Turns complex text into easy-to-read content instantly.
+📝 Smart & Clear – Converts complex text into clear, easy-to-understand questions.

-🎯 Accurate & Reliable – Keeps the meaning intact while simplifying.
+🎯 Accurate & Reliable – Keeps the original meaning intact while creating quizzes.

-🌟 For Everyone – Perfect for students, professionals, or casual readers.
+🌟 For Everyone – Perfect for students, learners, or anyone who wants quick quizzes.

 ## Deployment